iamraj007/argo_app_box/README.md

 # ArgoCD App box
-ArgoCD Apps with ApplicationSet Project &amp; Application Use teh main file that should call the reamaning apps
+ArgoCD Apps with ApplicationSet Project &amp; Application.
+Use the main file that should call the reamaning apps.

 ```
 ├── ApplicationSet_main.yaml